 The Incentive Plan provides for the grant of stock options to officers and other employees intended to qualify as incentive stock options, as defined in Section 422 of the Code, as well as the grant of options to employees, consultants, independent contractors and directors that do not qualify as incentive stock options (that is, nonqualified stock options).
 The holder of an option will be entitled to purchase a number of shares of Pennant common stock at a specified exercise price during a specified time period, all as determined by the compensation committee.
-The exercise price of an option generally will not be less than 100.0% of the fair market value of Pennant common stock on the date of grant, or in the case of incentive stock options, 110.0% of the fair market value of Pennant common stock with respect to holders of more than 10% of Pennant common stock.
-The compensation committee may, however, set the exercise price of non-qualified stock options at less than 100% of the fair market value of Pennant common stock will be the closing sale price as quoted on NASDAQ on the date of grant.
-The Incentive Plan is expected to permit payment of the exercise price to be made by cash, shares of Pennant common stock, other securities, other securities, other awards or other property.
+The exercise price of an option generally will not be less than 100% of the fair market value of Pennant common stock on the date of grant, or in the case of incentive stock options, 110% of the fair market value of Pennant common stock with respect to holders of more than 10% of Pennant common stock.
+The compensation committee may, however, set the exercise price of non-qualified stock options at less than 100% of the fair market value on the date of grant if the committee acknowledges in its granting resolutions that such option has been structured to be exempt from or compliant with the requirements of Section 409A.
+The fair market value of Pennant common stock will be the closing sale price as quoted on NASDAQ on the date of grant.
+The Incentive Plan is expected to permit payment of the exercise price to be made by cash, shares of Pennant common stock, other securities, other awards or other property.
 The shares subject to each option will generally vest in one or more installments over a specified period of service measured from the grant date.
-The term of an option and incentive stock option to a participant who, at the time such incentive stock option is granted, owns (within the meaning of Section 422 of the Code) stock possessing more than 10.0% of the total combined voting power of all classes of stock of Pennant or its affiliates, then such incentive stock option is will expire and no longer be exercisable no later than 5 years from the date of grant.
+The term of an option and incentive stock option will be fixed by the committee at the time of grant, not to exceed 10 years from the date of grant, or in the case of a grant of an incentive stock option to a participant who, at the time such incentive stock option is granted, owns (within the meaning of Section 422 of the Code) stock possessing more than 10% of the total combined voting power of all classes